WiSPERLab/Big-Spectrum-Dataset/README.md

 Different network scenarios (termed design points) were simulated and experimented.
 Each scenario was formed by varying the network parameters.

+The simulation model is available for download at https://github.com/WiSPERLab/SASim.

-The complete dataset obtained from OMNeT++ simulation is available for download at https://drive.google.com/drive/folders/1gK5Ue9vqy75ymAUzLq9x0diVxAQXoqx5?usp=sharing
+The complete dataset obtained from OMNeT++ simulation is available for download at https://drive.google.com/drive/folders/1gK5Ue9vqy75ymAUzLq9x0diVxAQXoqx5?usp=sharing.